 We fair prices for properties – and we can close fast (in as little as 3-5 days if you need to).

-Sometimes we’ll purchase Denver Metro and Front Range houses, fix them up, then rent them out… sometimes we’ll fix them up and sell them to other people looking for great homes in the area, and a lot of other reasons, too – but we love to hear from people like you who are thinking of selling anywhere in Colorado.
+Sometimes we’ll purchase Denver Metro, Front Range, and San Antonio Texas houses, fix them up, then rent them out… sometimes we’ll fix them up and sell them to other people looking for great homes in the area, and a lot of other reasons, too – but we love to hear from people like you who are thinking of selling anywhere in Colorado and Texas.

-We’re investors who care a lot about Denver Metro and Front Range.
+We’re investors who care a lot about Denver Metro, Front Range, and San Antonio Texas.